jarmibe7/jarmibe7.github.io/_projects/proj_mob_man.md

 ---
 layout: page
-title: project 6
+title: Pick-and-Place Mobile Manipulation
-description: a project with no image
+description: Pick-and-place mobile manipulation tasks with a KUKA youBot, starting from an initial condition with an arbitrary error relative to a desired trajectory.
-img:
+img: assets/img/thumb_mobile_manipulation.png
-importance: 4
+importance: 2
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.